fishenal/spritePlayer/README.md

 ---

 ## Play source limit
-- every frame must be same width
+- every frame must be same width, otherwise your animate is movine all the times.
 - frames layout must be inline

 # How to use?